Posterior Sampling for Continuing Environments: Problem Formulation

 where the subscript of the expectation indicates that the reward sequence is realized by following policy $\pi$, and the subscript $\mc{E}$ emphasizes the dependence of the average reward on the environment $\mc{E}$.
 We also denote the optimal average reward as

+When the supremium is attained, we call an argmax an average-optimal policy, denoted as $\pi^*_\mc{E}$.
 We consider weakly-communicating Markovian environments, the most general subclass of MDPs for which finite time regret bounds are plausible.
 This assumption also appears in \cite{Ouyang2017TSDE,Agrawal2013FurtherTS}.
-We give a formal definition below.
+We give a formal definition for MDPs with finite state spaces below.

-\begin{definition} An MDP is weakly communicating if there exists a closed set of states, with each state in that set accessible from every other state in that set under some deterministic stationary policy, plus a possibly empty set of states which is transient under every policy. \end{definition} We remark that the optimal average reward $\lambda_{*,\mc{E}}(\cdot)$ is state-independent under weakly-communicating MDPs.
+\begin{definition} An MDP is weakly communicating if there exists a set of states, where each state in that set is accessible from every other state in that set under some deterministic stationary policy, along with a possibly empty set of states which is transient under every policy. \end{definition} We remark that the optimal average reward $\lambda_{*,\mc{E}}(\cdot)$ is state-independent under weakly-communicating MDPs.
 Thus, we override the notation $\lambda_{*,\mc{E}}$ to denote the optimal average reward $\lambda_{*,\mc{E}}(s)$ for all states $s\in\mc{S}$.
 For a policy $\pi$, we define its regret up to time $T$ to be

 The regret itself is a random variable depending on the random environment $\mc{E}$, the algorithm's internal random sampling, and random transitions.
 We will measure agent performance in terms of regret and its expected value.